RishiMalhotra920/SLAM/README.md

 }
 ```

-For help understanding the algorithm, you can watch this video: `https://www.youtube.com/watch?v=X30sEgIws0g`
+For help understanding the algorithm, you can watch this [video](https://www.youtube.com/watch?v=X30sEgIws0g)